python-processing-unit/ASM-Lang-Python/SPECIFICATION.md

 ## 8. Standard Library

-The standard library is a group of modules for common use cases distributed with the interpreter.
+The standard library is a group of modules for common use cases distributed with the interpreter. at the ASM-Lang directory \lib (or /lib on non-Windows systems).
-It includes modules for:
-- CSPRNG: Cryptographically secure (ChaCha20) pseudorandom number generation with seed management.
-- Decimal: convert decimal strings to/from binary integers.
-- Prime: primality testing and prime number generation, along with factorization and other common prime utilities.
-- PRNG: Fast (LCG) pseudorandom number generation with seed management.
-- Waveforms: Waveforms generator functions.

 ## 9. Tracebacks and Error Reporting